oneminch/Notes/Caching.md

         - It requires the browser to revalidate the content with the server before serving it from the cache.
     - `max-age` - specifies how long (in seconds) a resource can be considered fresh before requiring revalidation.
     - `public` vs. `private`:
-        - `public`: - allows the response to be stored in shared caches.
+        - `public` - allows the response to be stored in shared caches (proxies).
-        - `private` - restricts storage to private user caches only.
+        - `private` - restricts storage to private user caches (client) only.

 ```javascript
 app.use((req, res, next) => {